arnaud-m/acpss2017/README.md

 ### About

-This is the website of the [13th ACP Summer School](http://school.a4cp.org/summer2017).
+This is the website of the [13th ACP Summer School](http://school.a4cp.org/summer2017) (ACPSS 2017).

 It will be held September, 18-22th, 2017 on the [Porquerolles island]((www.porquerolles.com/)), France.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+Copyright for portions of project ACPSS 2017 are held by Copyright (c) 2014 Oleh Zasadnyy, Vitaliy Zasadnyy as part of project Zeppelin.

-Copyright (c) 2017, Université Nice Sophia Antipolis All rights reserved.
+All other copyright for project ACPSS 2017 are held by Copyright (c) 2017 Arnaud Malapert, Université Nice Sophia Antipolis.
+All rights reserved.

 #### Website based on the Project Zeppelin